 Who is Dr. Stacee?

-Dr. Stacee Reicherzer, Licensed Professional Counselor-Supervisor, is a transgender psychotherapist, author, and speaker who has worked with diverse client and student communities since beginning her field training with the Phoenix area homeless in 1999.
-She later provided community-based counseling to those were newly-immigrated to the U.S., disabled persons, the urban poor; and individuals, couples, and work groups in the LGBTQIQ community.
+Dr. Stacee Reicherzer, Licensed Professional Counselor-Supervisor, is a psychotherapist, educator, and speaker who has worked with diverse client and student communities since beginning her field training with the Phoenix area homeless in 1999.
+She later provided community-based counseling to a diverse client population of women and men who survived the trauma of family violence, childhood bullying, and other experiences that left people feeling cast-out, less-than, different, Other.

 In her own words: